Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 # Orientation types

 Besides the position of the endpoint, orientation is also important.
-3D printing mostly use a vertical hotends without regard to rotation around the Z axis.
+3D printing mostly use vertical hotends without regard to rotation around the Z axis.
 But that does not have to be: a concrete printer needs a hotend which rotates into the direction of movement, e.g., to print nearly vertical walls.
 Non planar 3D printing need hotends with different rotation.

 The following different types of orientation description are used in internal robot kinematics code for diffferent tasks: